 Construction of cross-banks or water bars at regular intervals along forest roads and tracks is an effective control of overland flow, sediment movement and soil loss (see Figure 43).
 These features do not need to be great tall mounds and are designed primarily to divert track runoff onto adjacent terrain to promote infiltration and sediment deposition.
-Other techniques of slowing water flow rates on roads and trails include logging debris or siltation barriers (see Figure 44).
+Other techniques of slowing water flow rates on roads and trails include logging debris or siltation barriers (see F

-Figure 43 -Range of sediment and runoff sources within a typical logged forest.
-Priority should be given to high runoff and sediment production areas such as roads and skid trails (Source: Encyclopaedia of forest sciences - Elsevier 2004)
+Figure 43 - Range of sediment and runoff sources within a typical logged forest.
+Priority should be given to high runoff and sediment production areas such as roads and skid trails (Elsevier 2004)